Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 ---YOU CAN JOIN NOW---

 OPTIONAL
 -We can use Hamachi just ask person who invited you to give you information to connect using HAMACHI
+- IF you lagging on Zerotier just ask the person who invited you

 ====FOR HAMACHI====